JanneWald/Full-Stack-Open/notes/Course 1.md

 console.log(t2) // [1, -1, 3, 5] is printed
 ```

-'map' creates a variable from a foreach
+`map` saves a new a list from a for each command
 ```js
 const t = [1, 2, 3]